 Congratulations!
 When you reach this stage, you have made an excellent decision to purchase your domain and web hosting.

 No matter which hosting that you purchase, WordPress is available for you to install.
-Some hosting will automatically perform the installation for you.
+Some hosting will automatically install for you.

-If you are using Wealthy Affiliate, there are only 4 steps for you to complete the installation process as shown below.
+If you are using Wealthy Affiliate, there are only 4 steps to complete the installation process, as shown below.